KelahKelah/covid19Go/README.md

 # covid19Go
-A go fund me application to raise funds for covid 19
+A application for covid19 statistics and updates.All includes a gofund me to raise funds for covid19 victims